techwriterkoduje/cake-conf-2025-git-for-docs/README.md

 ## Hardware and software requirements

-- A laptop with Git installed
+- A laptop with Git installed, preferably the latest version.
-- VS Code
+- VS Code.
+Make sure you can launch the app from the command line: https://code.visualstudio.com/docs/configure/command-line#_launching-from-command-line
-- A GitHub account
+- A GitHub account.
+Make sure you have an SSH key or a Personal Access Token configured for your account.
+You will need it for cloning repos.
 - This repo cloned to your machine